Jeremy Riel, PhD

 About

-At UIC, I conduct applied research and development in educational technology and learning design with three tracks of inquiry: (1) investigating the potential of new technologies and game-based approaches for learning, (2) improving the designs of digital learning experiences, and (3) promoting technology and computing skills education to develop technology fluency, digital literacy, and agency to affect positive change with digital tools.
+At UIC, I conduct applied research and development in educational technology and learning design with three tracks of inquiry: (1) investigating the potential of new technologies and game-based approaches for learning, (2) improving the designs of digital and online learning experiences, and (3) promoting fundamental technology and computing skills learning across all ages and disciplines.

-I enjoy investigating emerging and disruptive technologies and their effects on human behavior and learning, with an eye for how new technologies might be used to maximize the learning of digital literacy and critical reasoning skills for use in the tech-ubiquitous world.
-My recent work has focused on games, simulations, generative artificial intelligence, machine learning, chat apps (e.g., Discord), online and distance learning, social media, and video streaming.
-Furthermore, I investigate the implementation of technology-enhanced learning interventions and how to support teachers and facilitators via professional development programs.
+I enjoy investigating emerging and disruptive technologies, with an eye for how new technologies might be used to maximize learning.
+My recent work has focused on generative artificial intelligence, machine learning, games and simulations, chat apps (e.g., Discord), online and distance learning, social media, and video streaming.
+Furthermore, I investigate how new learning technologies and tech-based curricula are implemented and how teachers and facilitators can be best supported in this work via professional development programs.

-In my work, I also promote technological and digital literacy at all ages across the disciplines.
 As a technology skills educator, my projects emphasize the important "T" part of STEM/STEAM as a mechanism for agency and social change in today's tech-ubiquitous society.
-People with a high degree of technology fluency, digital literacy, and interest and self-efficacy in technology are empowered to make an impact in today's world where diverse technologies and information streams are integrated into virtually every action and decision in every aspect of life.
-My projects aim to develop technology fluency and digital literacy in both school-based and active workforce learning, and particularly those from communities who are underrepresented in technology-based academics and careers.
+Those with a high degree of technology fluency and digital literacy are empowered to make an impact in today's world where diverse technologies and information streams are integrated into virtually every aspect of life today.
+My projects aim to develop technology fluency and digital literacy in both school-based and active workforce learning, and particularly for those from communities who are underrepresented in technology-based academics and careers.

 Courses Taught